 However, the conditions are different for drivers who work in Victoria, because temporary visa holders are required to convert their licence to a Victorian licence.
 This applies to those who have lived or will be living in Victoria for 6 months or more.

-Don’t have an overseas licence?
-There’s nothing wrong with registering using a bicycle (including an electric bike) because most platforms also accept this type of vehicle.
-One of the advantages of this vehicle is that you will not have trouble parking, it is easier to work in the CBD area and more economical because it is not affected by the increase of the fuel prices.
+One of the advantages of this vehicle is that you will not have trouble parking, it is easier to work in the CBD area and more economical because it is not affected by the increase in fuel prices.

 At this point, you might more confident to sign up as a delivery driver after knowing that some companies allow the use of a provisional licence or learner’s permit.
 But first, you need to know in advance about the restrictions imposed on this stage of licence which is set by your local government.